BAMresearch/NFDI4IngScientificWorkflowRequirements/exemplary_workflow/kadistudio/README.md

 ```

 This path might vary depending on your folder structure.
 Its only essential point is that it directs to the folder in which
-the simple_use_case folder is located.
-When executing the simple_use_case workflow inside the GUI of KadiStudio, setting this variable
+the exemplary_workflow folder is located.
+When executing the exemplary_workflow workflow inside the GUI of KadiStudio, setting this variable
 can be omitted as a check whether the $GITHUB_WORKSPACE is known is performed before execution.
 In case it is unknown, the user will
 be prompted to enter the path to the NFDI4IngScientificWorkflowRequirements folder interactively.